Treatment & Services

 - J. Benjamin Younger Fellow of Public Policy, American Society for Reproductive Medicine, Washington, DC

-- Assistant Professor of Surgery, Case Western Reserve University
+- Associate Professor of Surgery, Case Western Reserve University

 - Member of the Cleveland Clinic Ethics Committee

-- Vice chair of the Cleveland Clinic Hillcrest Hospital Ethics Committee
+- Chair of the Cleveland Clinic Hillcrest Hospital Ethics Committee

 - Past Member of the American Congress of Obstetricians and Gynecologists (ACOG) Committee on Ethics